 COVID-19 Vaccine Information for Students

-To protect the health and well-being of the Columbia University community and in accordance with Columbia University policy, the primary series of the COVID-19 vaccines is required for all faculty, staff, and students, unless a formal medical or religious exemption is granted.
+According to Columbia University policy, the COVID-19 primary series or one bivalent COVID-19 vaccine is required for all students enrolled in clinical programs, unless a formal medical exemption is granted.

-- Columbia University accepts all vaccines authorized/approved by the US Food and Drug Administration or the World Health Organization.
-For more information on approved vaccines, read more about FAQs Regarding COVID-19 Vaccinations.
+- Columbia University accepts all vaccines authorized/approved by the U.S. Food and Drug Administration or the World Health Organization.

-- You may request religious or medical exemptions, in accordance with New York State public health laws.
+- You may request a medical exemption, in accordance with New York State public health laws.
+Religious exemptions are not permitted per New York State Department of Health policies and regulations.

-- You must complete the vaccine process at least 14 days before first accessing any University facilities or participating in in-person, University-approved activities to ensure you are considered fully vaccinated at the time of first access.
+- You must complete the vaccine process at least 14 days before first accessing any Article 28 spaces to ensure you are considered fully vaccinated at the time of first access.

 - All vaccine documentation must be uploaded to our Student Health Portal.

-In general, you are eligible for a booster if one of the following applies:
+You are eligible for a bivalent vaccine/booster if one of the following applies:

-- It's been 5 months since the last dose of your initial Pfizer or Moderna series (or WHO-authorized vaccine).
+- It's been two months since the last dose of your J&J, Novavax, Pfizer, or Moderna series (or WHO-authorized COVID-19 vaccine).

-Student Health on Haven is offering COVID-19 booster vaccines for eligible CUIMC students by appointment only; availability is limited so please schedule by visiting the Student Health Portal.
+Student Health on Haven is offering the bivalent COVID-19 vaccine to all eligible CUIMC students by appointment only; please schedule by visiting the Student Health Portal.

 - Once logged in, click on ‘Appointments’, and select ‘COVID-19 Vaccine Booster’.

-- From there, please choose a Moderna or Pfizer booster.
+- From there, please choose Pfizer COVID-19 vaccine.

-Additionally, booster doses are available at many pharmacies and other locations in the metropolitan New York City area.
+Additionally, the bivalent COVID-19 vaccine is available at many pharmacies and other locations in the metropolitan New York City area.

 - The COVID Vaccine Finder by State can help you find a convenient location in your community.

 - You may also text your local zipcode to 438829 (GETVAX).
-You will receive a text with a link re: COVID Vax location information.
+You will receive a text with information about vaccine locations near you.

-- Be sure to bring your CDC vaccination card with you so the booster may be entered.
-If you use the Excelsior Plus app, this will automatically become part of your record.
+- Be sure to bring your CDC vaccination card with you so the booster may be recorded.

-If you received a vaccine/booster from any site other than Student Health on Haven (including any other University-run vaccination site), you must upload your vaccine documentation in the ‘Medical Clearances’ section of the Student Health Portal.
+If you received a vaccine/booster as a requirement for clinical responsibilities from any site other than Student Health on Haven (including any other University-run vaccination site), you must upload your vaccine documentation in the ‘Medical Clearances’ section of the Student Health Portal.
 Acceptable proof of vaccination includes, but is not limited, to the following:

 - CDC COVID-19 Vaccine Card